google/clasp/README.md

 #### Options

 - `scriptId`: The optional script project to open.
-- `webapp`: open web application in a browser.
+- `--webapp`: open web application in a browser.
 - `--creds`: Open the URL to create credentials.

 #### Examples